e1630m/edx-gt-cs1331x/hw05/README.md

 * `emergencyMeeting()`
   * **A Player that is frozen cannot call an emergency meeting.**
   * Holds a meeting and votes out (freezes) the most suspicious Player, only considering Players that are not frozen
-    * The player that has the highest susLevel (that is NOT the current impostor calling the meeting) will be accused of being the impostor and will be voted off
+    * The player that has the highest `susLevel` (**that is NOT the current impostor calling the meeting**) will be accused of being the impostor and will be voted off
-    * If two players have the same highest susLevel, no player will be voted off.
+    * If two players have the same highest `susLevel`, no player will be voted off.
     * **Hint**: think of an easy way to do this without having to iterate through the entire array.
 Check the Java API for Arrays for a method you can use
   * Make sure to change the frozen variable of the player to true when voting off players (don’t call the freeze method!)
   * At the end of the vote, check if the game is over using the provided method in Player.java